stefanfries/depot-butler/ONEDRIVE_SETUP.md

 After successful setup:

 1. ✅ Container authenticates with OneDrive automatically
-2. ✅ Files are uploaded to OneDrive/DepotButler folder
+2. ✅ Files are uploaded to configured OneDrive folder path
+3. ✅ Files are organized by year if ONEDRIVE_ORGANIZE_BY_YEAR is enabled
-3. ✅ Existing files are overwritten (as requested)
+4. ✅ Existing files are overwritten (as configured)
-4. ✅ Email notifications are sent on success/failure
+5. ✅ Email notifications are sent on success/failure
-5. ✅ Container runs weekly via Azure scheduling
+6. ✅ Container runs on schedule via Azure scheduling

 ## 🛡️ Security Best Practices